TmacMai/ARGF_multimodal_fusion/README.md

 For mosei dataset: python train_mosei_graph.py
 For iemocap dataset: python train_iemocap_graph.py

 We test the code with python2, and the framework is Pytorch.
 You can change the defaulted target modality in the code.
+The code has not been cleaned yet, and we will continue to update it.

 If you need to use the codes, please cite our paper: